conejoninja/barones-app/README.md

 Notes
 ---
-To get better measurement, sensor needs to be power on for several hours before usage
+To get better measurement, sensor needs to be power on for several hours before usage.
+Since this is a "for-fun" app, there's no need to wait long time, and after a few minutes (20-30min) readings are more or less stable.
+It could last several hours with one full charge of battery.

 Bluetooth module